Explorable Parity Automata: Decidability and complexity of the explorability problem

 \begin{rem} Using standard arguments, it is straightforward to extend \Cref{thm:hardness} to \EXPTIME-hardness of explorability for automata on infinite words, using any of the acceptance conditions defined in Section \ref{sec:defs}. \end{rem}

 Let us give some intuition on why we can obtain a polynomial reduction in one direction, but did not manage to do so in the other direction.
-Intuitively, the explorability problem is ``more difficult'' than the PCP for the following reason.
-In the PCP, \controller is allowed to play any letters, and the winning condition just depends on the current position.
+Intuitively, the explorability problem is ``more difficult'' than the population control problem for the following reason.
+In the population control problem, \controller is allowed to play any letters, and the winning condition just depends on the current position.
 On the contrary, the winning condition of the $k$-explorability game mentions that the word chosen by \controller must belong to the language of the NFA.
 In order to verify this, we a priori need to append to the arena an exponential deterministic automaton for this language, and this is what is done in Section \ref{sec:blackbox}.
 This complicated winning condition is also the source of difficulty in the problem of recognizing HD parity automata.